Part two: Q&A about Viagra and Cialis

 Is it painful?

-Tells us more about this machine that checks if the blood flow is good.
+Tell us more about the test that checks whether blood flow is adequate.

 Anything you’d like to say to summarize our today’s talk?